pseusys/current/sem10/DS-lab3/README.md

 **NB!** The provided notation is VERY limited, in particular, it supports only message-driven systems with a few event types, but it can be extended.

 ## Configuration
-The algorithm takes as an input a configuration file ind instantiate the distributed system it describes.
+The algorithm takes as an input a configuration file and instantiate the distributed system it describes.
 The configuration file format is YAML (chosen for its readability).
-The files are obliged th have the following structure:
+The files are obliged the have the following structure:

 ```yaml
 templates: